gabeart10/powergit/README.md

 commits?**

 A: If you have a special save make sure you add a comment.
-Both the 'gsave' and 'save' power git commands take one.
+Both the 'gsave' and 'save' commands take one.